salimandre/face-recognition-in-one-minute/README.md

 We used the following **settings**:

 step 1: we took 7 snapshots

 step 2: we sampled graph of faces/PcaNet 10 times to find 5 imgs of stars + best PcaNet.
-Model was evaluated on 100 random imgs from **LFW-funneled dataset**. step 3: we added 40 support nodes among 500 random imgs.
+Model was evaluated on 100 random imgs from **LFW-funneled dataset**.

+step 3: we added 40 support nodes among 500 random imgs.

 **Running time**: Snapshots took 12s (1 every 2s) + 1:09 of computations

-**Evaluation** We tried many runs and we evaluated the false positive rate on 1000 random imgs from LFW-funneled and we obtained **99.9%**.
+**Evaluation** We tried many runs and we evaluated the false positive rate on 1000 random imgs from LFW-funneled and we obtained **0.01%**.
 If diverse poses are taken during snapshots then recognition is robust to face movements as long as Viola-Jones detect a face.
+Although we lacked of evaluation on real condition with real people taking diverse poses.

 <p align="center">
   <img src="img/result_one_minute.gif" width="24%">